7 B2B Buying Committee Frameworks

 Outputs: Multi-path buying process architecture with stakeholder-specific progression routes and convergence protocols, so teams stop forcing technical evaluators through business justification content.

-Use when: Committee includes both technical evaluators and business decision makers with fundamentally different information needs and timelines.
+Use when: Your committee includes technical evaluators and business decision makers who operate on entirely different timelines and need entirely different information to move forward.

 4. Consensus Building Framework (The Starr Conspiracy adaptation inspired by Gartner insight)